Clifton893/Clifton893/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Clifton!
 I'm a self-taught coder and aspiring UI designer.

 For half a year, I woke up at 4:00am every day to teach myself how to code, before going to work as a sushi chef.
 Tinkering on the front-end thrilled me, so I committed to a career change.